Reviewed on April 16, 2026 · By North York Guide Editorial

 The daily changing menu — soups, bibimbap, katsu, and more rotate daily, plus unlimited salad bar, bottomless rice, and soup.
 Every visit is a different meal.

-1M+ YouTube views.
+1M+ YouTube views on the AYCE Hunter feature (Jan 2026).
 So popular it imposed daily customer limits (BlogTO, Aug 2025).
 Inspired by Korea's gisa sikdang taxi-driver restaurants.
+A nostalgic r/askTO thread from April 2026 asks about the old Korean buffet at 5150 Yonge that closed in 2010 — Nakwon Kisa is the 2026 successor.

 2